 Additionally, Saltillo is more cost-effective for manufacturers than the bigger city of Monterrey.
 Hernandez says the cost of living in Monterrey is 20 percent more than in Saltillo – so wages paid in Monterrey also are higher.

+Saltillo's infrastructure has enabled the area to grow economically and connect with other production hubs around the world.
 Would that be happening if these manufacturers perceived danger?
 Hernandez says no, explaining most violence occurs within gangs or drug cartels.